andrew/ultimate-awesome/README.md

 - [awesome-web-design](https://github.com/nicolesaidy/awesome-web-design) - 🎨 A curated list of awesome resources for digital designers.
 - [awesome-emails](https://github.com/jonathandion/awesome-emails) - ✉️ An awesome list of resources to build better emails.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is deprecated.
 Instead, I maintain all the contents using the following website].
+- [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-agent-papers](https://github.com/luo-junyu/awesome-agent-papers) - [Up-to-date] Large Language Model Agent: A Survey on Methodology, Applications and Challenges.
 - [Awesome-Learning-with-Label-Noise](https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise) - A curated list of resources for Learning with Noisy Labels.
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.
-- [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [awesome-mongodb](https://github.com/ramnes/awesome-mongodb) - :leaves: A curated list of awesome MongoDB resources, libraries, tools and applications.
+- [awesome-humanoid-robot-learning](https://github.com/YanjieZe/awesome-humanoid-robot-learning) - A Paper List for Humanoid Robot Learning.
 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
 - [awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
 - [awesome-italia-remote](https://github.com/italiaremote/awesome-italia-remote) - A list of remote-friendly or full-remote companies that targets Italian talents.